protyposis/MediaPlayer-Extended/README.md

 MediaPlayer-Extended
 ====================

 The MediaPlayer-Extended library (f.k.a.
-ITEC MediaPlayer) is a video player library for Android supporting exact seeking to frames, playback speed adjustment, shader support, zooming & panning, frame extraction and a lot of media source protocols and formats, including DASH.
+ITEC MediaPlayer) is a media player library for Android supporting exact seeking to frames, playback speed adjustment, shader support, zooming & panning, frame extraction and a lot of media source protocols and formats, including DASH.
 It strives to be an API-compatible direct replacement for the Android `MediaPlayer` and `VideoView` components and builds upon the Android